LPC & LMFT Supervision Texas

 • The cost of supervision services vary.
 Paying for supervision services is an important investment in your professional growth.

-Latasha Teamer, MS, LPC-Supervisor, LMFT charges $300 per month for your required 4 hours of individual and group supervision.
+Latasha Teamer, MS, LPC-Supervisor, LMFT-Supervisor charges $300 per month for your required 4 hours of individual and group supervision.
 Discounts are available for master’s level interns that practice at HOPE during their practicum and/or internship but will get their associate hours at a different site.
-LPC-Supervision is free of charge to any HOPE employee.
+LPC and LMFT-Supervision is free of charge to any HOPE employee.
 Supervision is charged on a monthly or bi-monthly basis.

-• When choosing an LPC-Supervisor, it is important to find someone who will meet your needs and supports your growth and professional development.
-Consider the following when choosing an LPC-Supervisor:
+• When choosing an LPC or LMFT-Supervisor, it is important to find someone who will meet your needs and supports your growth and professional development.
+Consider the following when choosing an LPC or LMFT-Supervisor:

 Verify Credentials and Qualifications

-Ensure the potential supervisor is an LPC-S (Licensed Professional Counselor Supervisor) in Texas.
+Ensure the potential supervisor is an LPC-S (Licensed Professional Counselor Supervisor) or LMFT-S (Licensed Marriage and Family Therapist Supervisor) in Texas.
 They should have the necessary qualifications, including at least five years of post-licensure experience and completion of a 40-hour supervision training course.

 Confirm Good Standing:

-Verify that the supervisor’s license is in good standing with the Texas State Board of Examiners of Professional Counselors.
+Verify that the supervisor’s license is in good standing with the Texas State Board of Examiners of Professional Counselors or Texas State Board of Marriage and Family Therapists.
 You can check this information on the Board’s website.

 Assess Compatibility and Style